Martin Kamburov

-Martin Kamburov (Мартин Андреев Камбуров; born 13 October 1980) is a former Bulgarian professional footballer who played as a striker.
+Martin Andreev Kamburov (Мартин Андреев Камбуров; born 13 October 1980) is a Bulgarian former professional footballer who played as a striker.
 He is the top scorer in Bulgarian First League history with 256 goals.

 Kamburov spent the majority of his career with Lokomotiv Plovdiv.
 He is Lokomotiv's all-time 2nd highest goalscorer in the Bulgarian League, scoring 145 goals in his five periods with the club.
-He also played for Botev Plovdiv, Svilengrad, Spartak Pleven, Lokomotiv Sofia, CSKA Sofia, Al-Ahli Dubai, Greek side Asteras Tripolis, Chinese Dalian Shide, Beroe Stara Zagora and CSKA 1948.
+He also played for Botev Plovdiv, Svilengrad, Spartak Pleven, Lokomotiv Sofia, CSKA Sofia, Al Ahli Dubai, Greek side Asteras Tripolis, Chinese Dalian Shide, Beroe and CSKA 1948.

 Career

 Early career

 Born in Svilengrad, Kamburov began his career with Botev Plovdiv.
 He made his first-team debut during 1998–99 season, scoring his first goal in a 3–1 away loss against Neftochimic Burgas on 6 March 1999.
 Then he switched to local rivals Lokomotiv Plovdiv, with whom he won the top Bulgarian league, A PFG, in 2004, and the bronze medals in 2005.
 Kamburov was also the league top scorer in these two seasons with 26 and 27 goals respectively.